Anakapalli mandal: Transport

 Anakapalli mandal is well connected by road and Rail.
 National Highway 16 or Asian Highway 45 passes through the mandal.
 It also has major District roads and State Highways connecting it to nearby mandals and Visakhapatnam.
 APS RTC runs bus services from Anakapalli bus station to major parts of the state and Visakhapatnam.

 Anakapalli railway station is on Howrah-Chennai main line.
 It is under Vijayawada division of South Central railway zone.
 Almost every Passenger and Express train passes through halts here.
 The mandal also has Minor railway stations like Thadi.
-Visakhapatnam Airport (VTZ) is the nearest International airport at a distance of 20 km from the mandal.
+Alluri Sitarama Raju International Airport (VTZ) is the nearest International airport at a distance of 20 km from the mandal.

 The following bus routes go to Anakapalli from Visakhapatnam.